- 4 min read

 I do not understand how cash for keys works.
 Can you explain cash for keys for me?

-Cash for keys is a concept for homeowners whose home went into foreclosure or for people who are renters in a property that went into foreclosure.
+Cash for keys is a concept for a homeowner whose home went into foreclosure or for people who are renters in a property that went into foreclosure.
 Cash for keys is voluntary, and there are no hard-and-fast rules mortgage servicers or land owners must follow.
-Cash for keys in not a law.
-Each mortgage servicer is free to offer it (or not) on a state by state basis, and set their own qualification criteria.
+Cash for keys is not a law.
+Each mortgage servicer is free to offer it (or not) on a state-by-state basis, and set their own qualification criteria.

 What the Bank Gains from Cash For Keys

 Cash for keys can also be called relocation assistance.
 Cash for keys is when a homeowner or tenant is offered money as an inducement to vacate the foreclosed property in a speedy manner and to leave the property broom-clean and undamaged.
 The bank is eager to get the property back on the market as soon as possible.
 It is likely that there have been no payments made on it for an extended time, so the bank is willing to pay a fee to expedite the process, to reduce its losses.

 Sometimes, in foreclosed homes, the vacating party is so angry that he chooses to strip out appliances and fixtures, to stop maintaining the home, or even actively to trash the home.
 Cash for keys is designed to avoid this from happening.
 It involves a written agreement between the bank and the owner/tenant that specifies the amount that will be paid to the vacating party, as well as the timeframe for vacating the property and the binding commitment for the vacating party to leave the property in excellent shape.